 Other Market Share Matters

 Lists: For lists of biggest/best companies in a field, check out Business Rankings Annual, the World Market Share Reporter and/or the Business Rankings page of the Reily Guide.
 In January, Business Week publishes a Corporate Scorecard listing the biggest companies in various industries with sales, profits & price-earnings figures.
-You can often get the names of big players by searching in a business news database and/or Dialog's Business & Industry Database.
+You can often get the names of big players by searching in a business news database and/or the Business & Industry Database on Lexis.

 If you want to get the names of the biggest local companies in a particular industry, Crain's publishes a series of business magazines covering various large cities, including Crain's New York Business (www.crainsnewyork.com), Crain's Chicago Business (www.chicagobusiness.com/) and Crain's Cleveland Business (www.crainscleveland.com).
 I know the New York and Cleveland editions publish lists of the biggest local companies in various industries, and most if not all of the other versions probably do too.
 The New York Crain's posts their Business Lists (you can see the top of some lists for free; the whole list costs a few dollars).

-Foreign Countries: For Canadian market share data, search Nielson Market Statistics/Canada on Dialog (File 503).
-For other countries try the World Market Share Reporter, which is also available on Lexis database (MARKET;WMKTSH).
+Foreign Countries: One good option to check is the World Market Share Reporter, which is available on Lexis (MARKET;WMKTSH).